35 Interesting Facts About English That Can Help You Understand the Language Better

-Eventually, inter-marriage brought about a mixing of the two languages, and Middle English—which is much closer to today’s English—was born.
+Over time, the two languages began to mix, and Middle English—which is much closer to today’s English—was born.

 Well, this history can help you figure out when to use certain words.
 The words that came from French are often considered more formal or sophisticated, while words that came from Old English are more informal.

-For example, you could use it while discussing business affairs: “The marketing team commenced work on the project.”
+For example, you could use it while discussing business matters: “The marketing team commenced work on the project.”

 On the other hand, begin is a more casual word that native speakers use frequently.

 Can you guess which word comes from French and which one comes from Old English?

 Commence is basically the same word that the French currently use: commencer (to start).
 The word begin comes from the (now unused) Old English word beginnan, which also meant “to start.”